Nickggrae/barcode-Manager/README.md

 11. add note to application window when item is added with no box

+3/16/2024
+1. started branch so main can be used to focus on working from the amazon file which changes the basic functionality of the program.
+For this reason its easier to start with just the barcode.py and menu.py.
+2. Create fileOperations.py to now preform some of the previous read and write operations but its a work in progress.

 3/14/2024
 1. fixed build invoice to function with the new process file creation.